 The Ethiopian economy is based on agriculture, which accounts for half of GDP and about 60 percent of export revenue (coffee being the main source of income).
 The country is therefore very sensitive to variations of world prices on basic foods, just like the global slump in coffee prices since the mid-1990s.
 Another consequence of its reliance on agriculture is that it is extremely vulnerable to climatic changes, in particular droughts.

-Not to help with that, the war with Eritrea from 1998 to 2000 also had a devastating impact on the economy.
-After that the IMF (International Monetary Fund) supported the creation of a program to reduce poverty in Ethiopia, which was aimed at restoring its macroeconomic stability.
+Not to help with that, the war with Eritrea from 1998 to 2000 has also had a devastating impact on the economy.
+Following the war the IMF (International Monetary Fund) supported the creation of a program to reduce poverty in Ethiopia, which was aimed at restoring its macroeconomic stability.

 Like every time an economy grows too rapidly though (i.e. demand higher than the capacity of the economy), high inflation threatened all these efforts but it was eventually brought back to normal.
 Relatively stable growth has been achieved since then (annual GDP growth around 11% for the past 5 years), and you will see what have been its effects on the struggle to alleviate poverty in Ethiopia.

 Developing the local market

 Ethiopia has started a difficult process of market development, trade liberalization, institution- and infrastructure building.
 That kind of development takes a while and no matter what the country undoubtedly remains in the group of the "marginalized" economies of the world.
 Moreover the impact of market liberalization - started in the early 1990s - on welfare shows that while one group of the poor has been able to take advantage of the improved economic environment, another group has become increasingly marginalized because of reduced access to social safety nets.